 Specify the time that maintenance mode for the object will end.

-Expires at
+expires at

 Select this check box to specify when the schedule is no longer needed.